Savvythelegend/PGDocs/docs/monitoring.md

 The operator internally exposes [Prometheus](https://prometheus.io/) metrics via HTTP on port 8080, named `metrics`.

-!!!
-Info
+:::info
-    You can inspect the exported metrics by following the instructions in the ["How to inspect the exported metrics"](#how-to-inspect-the-exported-metrics) section below.
+You can inspect the exported metrics by following the instructions in
+    the ["How to inspect the exported metrics"](#how-to-inspect-the-exported-metrics) section below.